Honors Program Policies

 If a student is unable to complete requirements of the honors program, he or she should notify the office immediately.
 It is suggested that the student meet with the honors program director and/or the honors program adviser as the decision may have implications for scholarship eligibility and transfer to a four-year college.

-Attending Conferences Publishing Work
+Attending Conferences and Publishing Work

 Students who wish to attend/present at honors conferences or have work published on ScholarSpace will be selected based on the merit of their work.
 Submit papers/projects to the Honors Program director.